astrale-sharp/typstfmt/README.md

 And your set up is done!

 # Contributing
 - feel free to open issue or discuss!
-I don't have github notifications so also feel free to go ping me on the typst discord server (at Astrale).
+I don't have github notifications so also feel free to go ping me on the typst discord server (@Astrale).
 - once discussed, you may open a PR, not before cause I'm a bit chaotic and this is wip so things change fast and I would hate it if you lost your time.

 # Architecture